Geographical distribution of French speakers: China

-In China the language was also spoken by the elite in the Shanghai French Concession and other concessions in Guangzhou (Shamian Island), Hankou, Tianjin, Kwang-Chou-Wan and in the French zone of influence over the provinces of Yunnan, Guangxi, Hainan, and Guangdong.
+In China, the language was also spoken by the elite in the Shanghai French Concession and other concessions in Guangzhou (Shamian Island), Hankou, Tianjin, Kouang-Tchéou-Wan and in the French zone of influence over the provinces of Yunnan, Guangxi, Hainan, and Guangdong.
 French is seen as important for doing business in Africa in particular, and 6,000 students attended French courses in 2013.
-29,000 study French in one of the Alliance française establishments, and 20,000 more study it in private language schools or academies, while 35,000 Chinese people are studying in France.
+A total of 29,000 study French in one of the Alliance française establishments, and 20,000 more study it in private language schools or academies, while 35,000 Chinese people are studying in France.

+Hong Kong

+The French Consulate estimated there are 8,000 native French speakers in Hong Kong, of which approximately 6,000 are French citizens.
+Moreover, 50,000 people is estimated to occasionally practice French, while 2% of Hong Kong's total population of 7 million have studied the language.
+French is one of the two foreign languages (Mandarin and French) that can be taken in the Hong Kong Certificate of Education (HKCEE).

+It is one of the largest French community in Asia.

 India

-French is used as the official language in areas of Pondicherry, Karikal and Chandannagar as they were former French colonies.
+French was used previously during French colonization as the official language in areas of Pondicherry, Karikal and Chandannagar as they were former French colonies.
+French is still spoken in Pondicherry today without much resistance from locals.

-Jordan

-French is a minor language in Jordan brought over by French colonists in Lebanon and Syria and Maghrebi and French expatriates.
-The growth of French in Jordan occurred primarily in the 20th century but it is still popular today.
-Amman is home to the Lycée Français, while the Institut français de Jordanie is another important Francophone institution in the country.
-According to the 2014 Francophonie report, 12,000 Jordanians were studying French at the primary level, 30,000 at the secondary level and 1,747 in universities.